Desiree Gruber

-Desiree Gruber (born June 25, 1967) is an American television producer and entrepreneur.
-She was the executive producer of the fashion reality television competition Project Runway and the co-creator of Theodora and Callum, "an accessories-based line inspired by world travel."
-She is also the founder and CEO of a production company, Full Picture.
+Desiree Gruber (born June 25, 1967) is an American television producer, investor, and entrepreneur.
+She was an executive producer of the fashion reality television competition Project Runway and is the co-founder of DGNL Ventures, an early-stage venture capital fund that has invested in brands including Banza Pasta, Just Water, Magic Spoon Cereal, Popchips, and Maven Health.
+She is also the founder and CEO of a creative agency, Full Picture.

-Early life and career
+Early life and education

 Gruber was born on June 25, 1967, in Miami, Florida.
 In an interview with Daily Front Row, Gruber said that her father was a businessman and a green beret and he had her enrolled in ROTC when she was in college, which helped her build leadership skills.

+Career

+Early career

 She started her professional career as an assistant in the A&R department for EMI Records in 1989, and as the general assistant on the New Music Seminar in 1990.

 In 1991, she joined the marketing agency Rogers & Cowan as an assistant publicist, later promoted to director of entertainment, and eventually to vice president of entertainment in 1997.
 During her time there, she helped in the publicizing and branding of Victoria's Secret, The Limited Inc., and Elite Model Management.
 She also worked on U2's PopMart Tour and Miramax Films.
-In 1995, she produced the inaugural Victoria's Secret Fashion Show and has since produced the annual events for over 20 years.
+In 1995, she produced the inaugural Victoria's Secret Fashion Show and continued to produce the annual event for over 20 years.

+Full Picture and producing

 In 1999, she left Rogers & Cowan to establish her own production company, Full Picture.
 In the beginning, her works included Victoria's Secret supermodel Heidi Klum and designer Roberto Cavalli.
-She developed a reality television series Project Runway along with Klum and Full Picture's executive Jane Cha.
 She had also done some advising to supermodel Naomi Campbell.

-In 2016, she joined Nir Liberboim to co-found DGNL Ventures, an early-stage venture capital fund that has invested in brands including Living Proof, Songza, and Fashion GPS (Launchmetrics).
+In addition to Project Runway, Gruber's television producing credits have included Lifetime's Seriously Funny Kids and unscripted projects at FOX, NBC, and CBS.

-In 2023, Gruber was added to the CNBC Changemakers Advisory Board, to help select CNBC's annual Changemakers award list recognizing notable women in the business world.
+In 2023, she was added to the CNBC Changemakers Advisory Board, to help select CNBC's annual Changemakers award list recognizing notable women in the business world.

+With her husband, Kyle MacLachlan, Gruber produced PodcastOne's Varnamtown podcast alongside Epic Magazine co-founder Joshua Davis.
+The true crime series explores Varnamtown, North Carolina's ties to Pablo Escobar.

+In 2025, Gruber and MacLachlan launched What Are We Even Doing?, a weekly series in which MacLachlan interviews younger actors and artists about their creative processes.
+Distributed by iHeartRadio's Elvis Duran Podcast Network, the podcast has featured guests such as Kaia Gerber, Dylan O'Brien, Benito Skinner, and Caleb Hearon.

+Project Runway

+In 2004, Gruber developed Project Runway alongside Heidi Klum and Full Picture's television department.
+She helped convince her then-neighbor, Michael Kors, to serve as a full-time judge on the show.
+She produced the series through its sixteenth season, receiving a Peabody Award in 2007 and 14 Emmy Award nominations for Outstanding Reality Competition Program.

+Gruber was also an executive producer on spinoff series Project Runway: Junior, Project Runway: Threads, and Models of the Runway.